Mariusmarten/SpatialMemory/README.md

 # Spatial Memory

-## Method

 Implementation and testing repository of several feedforward and recurrent methods for learning representations for simultaneous localisation and mapping.

+## Dataset
 The

 ![env](img/environment-dataset.png "env")

+## Models

 The repository contains the following models: